etf2l/rules/docs/general-6.md

 - There have not been any substantial behavior reports made against the player after their ban.
 - The ban did not happen after a previous appeal was already successful.

-In order to file an appeal, please contact our admin staff on Discord.
+In order to file an appeal, please contact our admin staff on [[Discord](https://discord.etf2l.org/)].
 Decisions will be made at admin discretion.

 ---